 Line 5.
-Enter dividends received on preferred stock of a 20%-or-more-owned public utility that is subject to income tax and is allowed the deduction provided in section 247 for dividends paid less-than-20%-owned foreign corporations and
+Enter dividends received on preferred stock of a 20%-or-more-owned public utility that is subject to income tax and is allowed the deduction provided in section 247 for dividends paid.

 Line 6.
 Enter the U.S.-source portion of dividends that: